 Use the accordions (+) below to learn more about the admissions requirements and curriculum.

 To apply to the School of the Art Institute of Chicago (SAIC), you must fill out an application and submit your transcripts and letters of recommendation.
 And most importantly, we require a portfolio of your best and most recent work—work that will give us a sense of you, your interests, and your willingness to explore, experiment, and think beyond technical art, design, and writing skills.

 To apply, we must have the following items:

 - Online application

 - Letter of Recommendation

 View our Portfolio Requirements by Degree Program for more detailed information regarding portfolios.

 Bachelor of Arts (BA) in Visual and Critical Studies students follow a curricular pathway that shares many classes with Bachelor of Fine Arts students before diverging into a unique course of study.
 Here are the requirements you must meet to earn a BA in Visual and Critical Studies.

-Transfer students must complete at least 66 credit hours of coursework at the SAIC in order to earn a BA in Visual and Critical Studies degree here.
-Please look at the breakdown of credits required for minimum residency below.
+Transfer students must complete at least 66 credit hours of coursework at SAIC in order to earn a BA in Visual and Critical Studies degree here.
+Please see the breakdown of credits required for minimum residency below.